JackSvensson/JackSvensson/README.md

 - 📫 How to reach me **JackenS1997@gmail.com**

-- ⚡ Fun fact **When I am not studying.
+- ⚡ **When I am not studying.
 I like to cook food, play and watch sports and hang out with my friends.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">